 - Medical and dental evaluations – Dental and physical problems tend to go hand in hand.
 Problems in the oral cavity can lead to (or be caused by) medical problems.
-The goal of this evaluation is to ensure that prior medical and dental issues are completely under control before treatment begins.
+This evaluation aims to ensure that prior medical and dental issues are completely under control before treatment begins.

-- Panoramic X-rays – X-rays are fantastic tools for viewing potential complications or pre-existing damage to the jaw joint.
+- Panoramic x-rays – are fantastic tools for viewing potential complications or pre-existing damage to the jaw joint.
 X-rays also allow the orthodontist to see the exact position of each tooth and its corresponding root(s).

-- Computer generated images – Such images allow the orthodontist to treatment plan and examine how specific treatments may affect the shape of the face and symmetry of the jaw.
+- Computer-generated images – Such images allow the orthodontist to plan and examine how specific treatments may affect the shape of the face and symmetry of the jaw.

-- Photographs – Many orthodontists like to take “before, during and after” photographs of the face and teeth to assess how treatment is progressing, and the impact the treatment is having on the patient’s face shape.
+- Photographs – Many orthodontists like to take “before, during, and after” photos of the face and teeth to assess how the treatment is progressing and the impact the treatment is having on the patient’s face shape.